Stringfellow: The Stratagems of the Demonic

 A rudimentary claim with which the principalities confront and subvert persons is that truth in the sense of eventful and factual matter does not exist.
 In the place of truth and appropriating the name of truth are data engineered and manufactured, programed and propagated by the princi-pality.
 The truth is usurped and displaced by a self-serving version of events or facts, with whatever selectivity, dis-tortion, falsehood, manipulation, exaggeration, evasion, concoction necessary to maintain the image or enhance the survival or multiply the coercive capacities of the princi-pality.
 Instead of truth as that may be disclosed empirically, the principality furnishes a story fabricated and prefabricated to suit institutional or ideological or similar vested interests (p.
 98).

 Doublespeak and overtalk — Orwell coined the term doublespeak, referring to the ways in which principalities obfuscate truth through the use of coded phrases, euphemisms, and hyperbole.
 By overtalk, Stringfellow means the practise of repeating the hyperbolic, euphemistic, untruthful narrative.
 The human mind and psyche will prioritise familiarity over fact.
 Marketing preys on us all, exerting this knowledge as a power over us, with a view to manipulating us into thinking or believing or supporting a position.
+Again, gender ideology provides the best example of the doublespeak stratagem.

 The preemption of truth with prefabricated, fictionalized versions of facts and events and the usurpation of truth by propaganda and official lies are stratagems of the demonic powers much facilitated by other language contortions or abuses which the principalities and authorities foster.
 These include heavy euphemism and coded phrases, the inversion of definitions, jargon, hyperbole, misnomer, slogan, argot, shibboleth, cliché.
 The powers enthrall, delude, and enslave human beings by estopping comprehension with “double-speak,” as Orwell named it.
 Orwell’s prototype of the phenomenon of doublespeak declares “war is peace” (p.
 100)